kidchapo/Spotify-Playlist-Creation-based-on-Deep-Learning/README.md

 - Energy: Represents a perceptual measure of intensity and activity.
 Typically, energetic tracks feel fast, loud, and noisy.
 For example, death metal has high energy, while a Bach prelude scores low on the scale
+- Loudness: The overall loudness of a track in decibels (dB).
+Loudness values are averaged across the entire track and are useful for comparing relative loudness of tracks
+- Liveness: Detects the presence of an audience in the recording.
+Higher liveness values represent an increased probability that the track was performed live.
+- Valence: Describes the musical positiveness conveyed by a track.
+Tracks with high valence sound more positive (e.g. happy, cheerful, euphoric), while tracks with low valence sound more negative (e.g. sad, depressed, angry).

 In the meantime, we can use the songs' lyrics to train a DL model, in order to predict the according Spotify features for a given text.